• Skip to primary navigation

 Add-ins

-We add dark chocolate chips (dairy-free) and chopped walnuts into this vegan zucchini bread recipe.
+We add dark chocolate chips and chopped walnuts to our vegan zucchini bread recipe.

-You can also use a dark chocolate bar cut into small pieces with a knife.
-Dark chocolate and nuts improve the taste, nutrition, and texture of the bread.
+You can also cut a dark chocolate bar into small pieces with a knife.
+Dark chocolate and nuts improve the bread’s taste, nutrition, and texture.

 Instructions